jlangch/venice/doc/readme/openai-functions.md

                                   Ask for clarification if a user request is ambiguous.
                                   """ }
                       { :role     "user"
-                        :content  "What is the weather going to be like in Glasgow, Scotland over the next x days" } ] prompt-opts { :temperature 0.1 }
+                        :content  "What is the weather going to be like in Glasgow, Scotland over the next n days" } ] prompt-opts { :temperature 0.1 }
         response    (openai/chat-completion prompt
                                             :model "gpt-4"